 You could gain mentors to help you advance right away.

+Despite the unusual labor force trends, some things stay the same, like finding a mentor who would train you.
 Mary Diane A., an intern, retells her experience working in BPO.
 “Sa una po parang mahirap, pero nung may nagturo na po, naging madali na lang po sa akin.”
 (When I just started, it was challenging, but when a mentor trained me, the tasks became easy.)

 You can gain and sharpen your soft skills here.